United duo suspended as corruption scandal rocks PSL

 -

-United duo suspended as corruption scandal rocks PSLFebruary 11, 2017Print : Karachi
+United duo suspended as corruption scandal rocks PSLFebruary 11, 2017Print : Sports

 Sharjeel Khan, Khalid Latif sent back home; PCB takes steps to shield